doctrine/doctrine-website-sphinx/site/2016/07/27/doctrine-mongodb-odm-release-1.1.1.rst

 ---------------

-Work on the much anticipated 2.0 version of MongoDB ODM with support for the new MongoDB driver is beginning, however we are unable to set a release date yet.
-Likely this will take some time thus we decided to schedule a 1.2 version to be released before 2.0.
-This release will have all features of 2.0 that can be introduced in a backward compatible way as well as more deprecation notices to ease further migration to 2.0 as much as possible.
+Work on the much anticipated 2.0 version of MongoDB ODM with support for the new MongoDB driver is beginning; however we are unable to set a release date yet.
+Development will likely take some time and thus we have scheduled a 1.2 version to be released before 2.0.
+Version 1.2 will include all features planned for 2.0 that can be introduced in a backward compatible way as well as new deprecation notices for functionality we plan to remove in 2.0, which we hope will ease future migration.

 Doctrine MongoDB ODM release 1.0.7
 ----------------------------------